The Hubert H. Humphrey Competition for the 2022-2023 Academic Year is Now Open

 · Individuals with dual U.S. citizenship or U.S. permanent resident status may not apply to the program; they are ineligible for a J visa.

-Basic requirements: Macedonian citizenship, five years of full-time professional experience, university degree, English proficiency.
+Basic requirements: Citizenship of the Republic of North Macedonia, five years of full-time professional experience, university degree, English proficiency.

 Nature of the program: It is essential that candidates have a clear understanding of the professional development component of the program.
 If a candidate’s intent is to pursue an advanced academic degree, or to attend a specific university, he/she cannot be nominated for the program.
 Candidates should also understand that Humphrey maintenance support may not enable them to maintain the standard of living they enjoy at home.